Prompt Engineering Is Not a Job

 When I think about who I actually want building AI features, the list of skills has very little to do with prompting.

 Eval design.
-This is the hardest part.
+This is the hardest part, and the hardest unsolved problem in AI product development right now.
+The tooling is primitive and nobody has cracked it cleanly.
 How do you measure whether your system got better?
 LLM outputs are probabilistic.
 "Good" is often subjective.
 You need someone who can define success criteria, build golden datasets, design LLM-as-judge pipelines, and think carefully about what a passing eval score actually means.
 This is closer to data science than to writing.

 Statistical thinking.
 If you A/B test two prompts on 500 samples and version B wins 52% to 48%, is that meaningful?
 Most prompt tuners will say yes.
 Someone with statistical training will ask about confidence intervals and whether the difference survives on held-out data.
 The field is full of people who optimized for one eval set and shipped a regression to production because they never checked for overfitting.